 - Beyond Meat and Tyson: Sleeping with the Enemy?

 Those people and organisations working in animal agriculture are often labelled as the ‘enemy’ of the plant-based and vegan movements.
-The reality is that these people and organizations are not the enemy – they are a stakeholder group that can be worked with to help create change.
+The reality is that these people and organizations are not enemies – they are a stakeholder group that can be worked with to help create change.

-Big Business and Meat, Egg or Dairy companies positively influencing the food system
+Big Business and Meat, Egg or Dairy companies positively influence the food system

 - South African Meat Producer Joins the Plant-based Movement